fuzhufozhu/ali_lot/intl.en-US/Pricing/IoT Platform billing policy.md

  |-|√|
 |Free tier message categories| -   Connect
+-   Connect Ack
 -   Disconnect
--   Ping pong
+-   PingReq
--   PubAck
+-   PingResp
--   SubAck
+-   Publish Ack
 -   Subscribe
+-   Subscribe Ack
 -   Unsubscribe
+-   Unsubscribe Ack
--   The messages delivered by the rules engine
+-   The messages forwarded by Rules Engine

 **Note:** Messages sent by the rules engine are free of charge.
 You only pay for fees associated with using associated cloud services if you transfer data to these services.